benfulcher/hctsa/README.md

 *hctsa* is a software package for running highly comparative time-series analysis using [Matlab](www.mathworks.com/products/matlab/) (full support for versions R2014b or later; for use in python cf. [pyopy](https://github.com/strawlab/pyopy)).

-The software provides a code framework that allows thousands of time-series analysis features to be extracted from time series (or a time-series dataset), as well as tools for normalizing and clustering the data, producing low-dimensional representations of the data, identifying discriminating features between different classes of time series, learning multivariate classification models using large sets of time-series features, finding nearest matches to a time series of interest, and a range of other visualization and analysis functionality.
+The software provides a code framework that allows thousands of time-series analysis features to be extracted from time series (or a time-series dataset), as well as tools for normalizing and clustering the data, producing low-dimensional representations of the data, identifying discriminating features between different classes of time series, learning multivariate classification models using large sets of time-series features, finding nearest matches to a time series of interest, and a range of other visualizations and analyses.

 If you use this software, please read and cite these (open access) articles: